How Will Data Science Accelerate the Circular Economy?

 • Implement automated reporting tools with KPIs designed by Supply Chain and Sustainability teams

-This comprehensive view allows the identification of inefficiencies, provides traceability to customers and facilitates the transition.
+This comprehensive view allows for the identification of inefficiencies, provides traceability to customers, and facilitates the transition.

 💡 For more analytics solutions for supply chain traceability,